 Managing IT as a Business

 Managing IT as a business is now an imperative.
 No longer can IT be seen as a technology supplier – it must be seen to be adding value to the business and providing corporate strategic capability.
 IT Business Performance allows IT to change the focus from technology and production to a focus on customers and services.
 It enables IT to become service oriented, aligning itself with the organization to provide customer driven solutions to business problems.
 But it is difficult to maximise returns from IT when the products and services appear to be free to customers.
-(This presentation highlights SAS ITRM, forecast server, project management, and SAS ABM as a bundle.)

 The Integration of Enterprise Risk Management and Performance Management